 5. An ample amount of amphibians live in Great Smoky Mountains National Park.

 Visitors make the trek to spot black bears, elk, and white-tailed deer, but the Smokies are also home to over 30 species of salamanders.
 In fact, the park is known as the Salamander Capital of the World.
 Although they are amphibians and not reptiles, the salamanders are sometimes referred to locally as “spring lizards.”

-Discover Life in America’s All Taxa Biodiversity Inventory catalogs the staggering variety of wildlife in the park and estimates that there are over 100,000 different organisms in the Great Smokies.
+Discover Life in America’s All Taxa Biodiversity Inventory catalogs the staggering variety of wildlife in the park and estimates that there are more than 100,000 different organisms in the Great Smokies.
 Citizen scientists help with other projects, such as replanting ginseng and collecting dragonflies for mercury testing.

 Because of its vast array of plant and animal life, the park was designated an International Biosphere Reserve in 1976 and certified as a UNESCO World Heritage Site in 1983.
-Over 100 types of native trees and shrubs have been identified in the park—more variety than all of northern Europe.
+More than 100 types of native trees and shrubs have been identified in the park—more variety than all of Northern Europe.

 In the 1950s, Disney produced a television-series-turned-live-action film called Davy Crockett, King of the Wild Frontier.
 Some scenes for the show about America’s favorite frontiersman were filmed at the park, specifically around the Mountain Farm Museum area.

 9. Dolly Parton has served as an official park ambassador for Great Smoky Mountains National Park.